Privacy Policy

 Your employer and/or education institution: where you participate in our services through your employer or educational institution, we may share your personal information with your employer and/or educational institution.

-Our Facilitators and Roundtable Leaders: we may provide your information to our facilitators and roundtable leaders
+Our Facilitators and Roundtable Leaders: we may provide your information to our facilitators and roundtable leaders for the successful holding of roundtables.

 7. Storage Periods